serlo/.github/profile/README.md

 <img width="75%" alt="The team of Serlo Education e.V." src="https://raw.githubusercontent.com/serlo/.github/main/assets/serlo-team.jpg" />

-Hey! 👋 Welcome Serlo Education's GitHub!<br/> We vision is a diverse, free and open education for everyone.
-Everbody should be able to fufill their potential in the educational system – regardless of the financial possibilities or the social background.
+Hey! 👋 Welcome to Serlo Education's GitHub!<br/> Our vision is a diverse, free and open education for everyone.
+Everybody should be able to fufill their potential in the educational system – regardless of financial possibilities or social background.

-We work on [serlo.org](https://serlo.org) – a learning plattform with a wiki approach. <br/> On **serlo.org** everybody can create and edit learning materials (articles, courses, videos, exercises, ...).
-As open educational resources they can be used, shared and modified by everbody (similar to open source).
-Currently we reach over 1 million user per month.
+We work on [serlo.org](https://serlo.org) – a learning plattform with a wiki approach. <br/> On **serlo.org** anybody can create and edit learning materials (articles, courses, videos, exercises, ...).
+Similar to open source code those then can be used, shared and modified by everybody.
+Currently we reach over 1 million users per month.

 ## Our core values